 However, the site is cordoned off right at the top which means that unless someone has a wide-angle lens (I used the GoPro), it is difficult to capture the stepwell in its entirety.

-Moreover, not being allowed closer to the structure takes away half the excitement of visiting the Baori and left me in two minds whether the entire detour was worth it in the end.
+Moreover, not being allowed closer to the structure takes away half the excitement of visiting the Baori and left me in two minds about whether the entire detour was worth it in the end.

 Chand Baori is a well-managed property and photography is free but one has to pay a nominal price of Rs 25 if you want to make a video.
-How they monitor that since most cameras and phones have video making capabilities is beyond me.
+How they monitor that since most cameras and phones have video-making capabilities is beyond me.

 If you have time on your hands, it’s quite possible to link a visit to Chan Baori with a drive to the most haunted place in India, Bhangarh Fort, which is only an hour away.

-Other notable locations of interest around Abhaneri include Sariska National Park, Tijara with a beautiful Fort Palace where we decided to spend the night and a famous Jain Temple, and of course the “Pink City” Jaipur is also a little over an hour away.
+Other notable locations of interest around Abhaneri include Sariska National Park, Tijara with a beautiful Fort Palace where we decided to spend the night, and a famous Jain Temple, and of course the “Pink City” Jaipur is also a little over an hour away.